buckaroogeek/unifi-pihole-doh-docker/README.md

 The docker macvlan (macvlan1) is configured in the docker-compose.yaml file to include this IP range: 192.168.110.192/26.
 See the [CIDR Subnet Calculator](https://www.xarg.org/tools/subnet-calculator/?q=192.168.110.192%2F26) for more details.
 Please be aware that the IP addresses in this macvlan subnet overlap with the IP address configuration for all other network equipment on local area network.
 I compensate for this overlap, which can cause a lot of problems if not accounted for, by only using hard coded IP addresses for all devices on this subnet (192.168.110.1/24).
 All other devices such as personal computers, smart phones, Tivo, etc, on the home network use another VLAN (actually multiple VLANs for family devices and computers, guest access, IOT devices that contact the internet, and a NoT VLAN for devices that only need access to a local home automation service).

+Why use a macvlan for the containers?
+The macvlan simplifies configuration and results in a system that is easier to understand.
+Since the Pi-Hole and DOH Client containers both use port 53, having a unique IP on the home network avoids the need to map ports and juggle configurations.
+Similarly, for port 443 used by both the Unifi and Pi-Hole containers, separate IPs offer the same benefit.
+Other docker network configurations are feasible however.
+This configuration is just what works for me - but then my background in IT goes back to punch cards so I could well just be old fashioned!

-## Usage and Technical Notes
+## Technical Notes

 Docker-compose is used to manage all containers on the docker host.
 On the Synology, this is done from the command line and not from the Docker web GUI.
 [Docker-compose](https://docs.docker.com/compose/reference/overview/) has complete control over all images and containers.
 Individual containers can be managed (start, stop, inspect, update) as well as all containers at the same time./

 The .env file in the repository is not used at this time.
+I may use it to reduce duplication of some parameters in the compose file.

-See the [Pi-Hole README.md](https://github.com/pi-hole/docker-pi-hole) for additional variables and configuration options.
+See the [Pi-Hole README.md](https://github.com/pi-hole/docker-pi-hole) for additional Pi-Hole variables and configuration options.

 See the [DOH Client Docker Hub page](https://hub.docker.com/r/buckaroogeek/doh-client) for additional configuration options for the DOH client.
 See the configuration note below to make any needed changes to the doh-client.conf file and where to place it.
-By default the DOH Client will respond to dig and other DNS tools from devices on the same network.
-This makes testing easier.
+By default the DOH Client will respond to dig and other DNS tools from any IP.
+This makes testing easier and in my case not a significant security problem of itself (rather my problems are much greater if that is happening).
 The configuration file can be used to lock down the DOH client so that it is only listening to the Pi-Hole server.

 See Jacob's [Unifi Docker README.md](https://github.com/jacobalberty/unifi-docker) for additional Unifi Controller options.